-Let us turn to compute the 8 eigenvalues in the interval (α, β) .
-Many largescale eigensolvers exist; see [2] and references therein.
-Specifically, for the symmetric LEP (4.12), one can use the Lanczos method [28], Jacobi-Davidson methods [22], and subspace iteration [20, 24].
-We here apply MATLAB 's sparse eigensolver eigs.
-The function eigs is based on the implicitly restarted Arnoldi algorithm [13].
+Let us turn to compute the 8 eigenvalues in the interval (α, β) by applying MATLAB 's sparse eigensolver eigs for the LEP (4.12).
+The function eigs is based on the implicitly restarted Arnoldi (IRA) algorithm [12].
 The following parameters are used for applying the function eigs with the shift-and-invert spectral transformation:

-'''

 tau = 1.5; % the shift

 num = 8; % number of wanted eigenvalues

-opts.issym = true;
+opts.isreal = true;

 opts.disp = 1;

 opts.tol = 1.e-13; % residual bound

-opts.p = 4num; % number of Lanczos basis vectors
+opts.p = 4num; % number of Lanczos basis

-'''